 and plans and makes recommendations in appropriate areas with mitigation and

 The State IHMT meets on a quarterly basis.
 The next meeting is

 scheduled to occur:

-This meeting is scheduled to take place in OEM's main conference room.
+This meeting is scheduled to take place at the following location:

 2018 Meeting Dates

 January 18, April 26, July 19, and October 18

 July 19, 2018 (Agenda) (Minutes)

 October 20, 2016 (Agenda

 - Coordinate hazard mitigation programs and activities at all levels in the State of Oregon.